 New Adventurous Horizons

 Falling in love with backpacking catapulted my outdoor adventures.
 I started climbing Colorado’s famed 14,000-foot peaks.
 I learned to scramble rocky ridgelines, travel without a trail, mountaineer, and trad climb.
-I even started taking my outdoor exploits across the ocean.
+I even started taking my outdoor exploits overseas.

 The trouble was, I had spent 11 and a half years getting my architectural license and I wasn’t sure what to do.
-I wanted more out of my short time on this earth, and most importantly I yearned to give back that feeling of being able to find joy and peace I found in the wilderness.
+I wanted more out of my short time on this earth, and most importantly, I yearned to share that feeling of being able to find joy and peace in the wilderness.
 My goal became to empower others to get outdoors and find what they needed to feel whole.
 Although I had been saving to take a gap year, I decided to instead invest that money in starting something new.

 Thanks to my old Therm-a-Rest pad, I was able to find a purpose in my life.
 Much of my work revolves around teaching others how to get outside, even if they have nothing but a pair of shoes and a smile.

 Being outdoorsy doesn’t mean being decked head to toe in the latest outdoor gear.
 It doesn’t require you to go on a conquest to do the most difficult objective you can think of.
 Being outdoorsy means one thing: you enjoy getting outside.
 Period.

 If I hadn’t allowed myself to try something that seemed a little scary then I would have never found my true calling in life.